 To me, this seems to be a micro level tip that is irrelevant.
 Just use hashtags.
 Use relevant hashtags.
 That’s it.

-Instagram is a social media network, and “social” implies interaction between you and your audience.
+Instagram is a social media network, and “social networking” implies interaction between you and your audience.
 It’s possible via likes and comments.

 Why good Instagram marketers encourage the comments: